 What percent of health insurance is paid by employers?

-With employer-sponsored health insurance coverage, an organization must contribute a minimum percentage and have employees pay the remaining share, usually through a payroll deduction.
-So, what percent do employers typically pay in the United States?
+With traditional group health coverage, employers typically contribute a certain percentage toward the plan’s premium and have employees pay the remaining share, usually through a pre-tax payroll deduction.
+So, what percentage of health insurance premiums do employers typically pay in the United States?

 How much does group health insurance cost?